 This website, created by Project Lift-Off, is dedicated to "helping our children to be ready for school, and our schools be ready to meet the needs of our children."

-This website helps you choose the right schools, track school performance, and find the resources you need to help your child succeed.
-Discover how to make the school system work for you.
+This website helps you choose the right schools and discover how to make the school system work for you.

 Making getting into college simpler

 Find your school, build a strong application, get expert advice.
 Totally free.
 Developed by a guidance counselor.

 You can contact the web site creator, Susanna Cerasuolo, at:

 NCPIE serves as a clearinghouse for resources created to help build and facilitate effective family-school partnerships.

 Find out about the changes in Washington's schools and how you can help your child excel.
 Partnership for Learning produces a variety of resources to help raise awareness about Washington's school improvement efforts.